 The following advice is based upon personally and professionally attending many weddings over the years and successfully interviewing photographers and hiring the team of my dreams for our wedding which was published in Together Journal.
 I’ll help you narrow down your choices, select the right fit, get inspired, and I’ll even chat about budgets too.

 For the sake of time I’m going to assume you’ve already done your research and found a list of potential photographers you’d like to narrow down and interview.
-If not, this article from artifact uprising has a bunch of pro tips and advice for choosing a wedding photographer.
-So at this point you’ve probably sent them emails, asked about pricing, availability, and setup a meeting.
+If not, here’s some advice on how to choose a wedding photographer.
+So at this point, you’ve probably sent them emails, asked about pricing, availability, and set up a meeting.
 Now what?

 - Location, Location – I personally enjoy meeting at a coffee shop to keep things casual.

 - Get personal.
 Instead of just jumping into a hard black and white list of questions start by introducing yourself, getting to know each other and talking about your ideal wedding day.
 Think about the vibe and flow of the day vs. minute details about timing or vendors.
 If you’d like to give them a sense of your style feel free to bring a pinterest board on your phone with inspiration for things like your dress, flowers, venue, etc so they get a better understanding of what you like.